Lehigraphy/concordat/ferry.md

 Rovan thanked the man and turned towards the other two.
 Onvek didn’t look that bad in his opinion.
 True, his uniform could have used ironing.
 And some time in fresh air, for that matter.
 But it still had all the pieces as far as he could tell, down to ceremonial gloves extending halfway up his forearms.

 ‘Thank you,’ Onvek said as Rovan passed him his ticket.
-‘Wenzel you’ve officially saved my skin.
+‘You’ve officially saved my skin.
 I’ll pay you back on my next leave.’

 ‘Maybe you’ll also deign to settle your debts to myself while you’re at it.
 You owe me three ales, and for that time at the eatery for that matter, if I reckon right.’